A 4-Ingredient Recipe For Natural Homemade Laundry Detergent

 A review of 39 popular laundry detergent ingredients found that certain ones (sodium carboxymethyl cellulose, sodium silicate solution, and perborate tetrahydrate) had potentially toxic effects on aquatic environments in large doses.
 Making your own blend is one way to ensure that you know exactly what's going into your wastewater, so you don't have to worry about inadvertantly harming nearby wildlife.

 More eco-friendly laundry practices:

-In addition to making your own detergent, here are some more tips from Watkins on how to keep laundry day as low-waste as possible:
+In addition to making your own detergent, here are some more tips on how to keep laundry day as low-waste as possible:

 - Add ½ cup of distilled white vinegar to the rinse cycle in lieu of a store-bought fabric softener.
-"If you're worried about the smell of vinegar, you'll be relieved to know it dissipates in the wash," she adds.
+"If you're worried about the smell of vinegar, you'll be relieved to know it dissipates in the wash," Watkins says.

 - Swap your dryer sheets for reusable wool dryer balls.

 - Instead of bleach, use white vinegar or ½ cup baking soda to brighten clothes during the rinse cycle.

 - Hang your clothes to line dry when the weather permits.

 - If you have your own washing machine, be sure to wash it every 1-2 months using a natural cleaner.